IP Reputation API: Detect VPNs, Proxies, Tor Nodes and Bots for Any IP Address

 A score between 0 - 100 assigned to an IP address to represent the likelihood that it is associated with malicious activity.

-• VPN, proxy, or Tor usage
+• VPN, proxy, or Tor exit node usage

-• Known attacker history (scanning, brute-force, DDoS)
+• Known attacker history including port scanning, brute-force, and DDoS participation

-• Spam and botnet reputation
+• Spam and botnet reputation across abuse databases and spam-feed sources

 Recommended Threat Score Thresholds